Ledger Hardware Wallets New Zealand

 The LCD screen on Ledger devices are a vital part of how you operate the hardware wallet.
 The screen enables you to view and verify the receiving address and number of tokens before you sign off on a transaction.

 The screen size and design of the Nano S and Nano X differ greatly.
 The Nano S has a screen size of 128 x 32 pixels and there is a noticeable border where the screen and the plastic meet.
-The Nano X and Nano S Plus on the other hand, as expected being the newer and more expensive models, have a bigger and better design – they boasts a screen size of 128 x 64 pixels and have more of a seamless border where the screen and plastic meet.
+The Nano X and Nano S Plus on the other hand, as expected being the newer and more expensive models, have a better design – they boasts a screen size of 128 x 64 pixels and have more of a seamless border where the screen and plastic meet.

 Buttons: